leonardorotundo/StatusApi/README.md

 composer install

-Now we going to settings of framework symfony.
+Now we are going to settings of framework symfony.

-In the file <i class="icon-file"></i> app/config/parameters.yml you have to set the database_user, database_password and your account gmail for send email.
+In the file <i class="icon-file"></i> app/config/parameters.yml you have to set the database_user, database_password and your gmail account for send email.
 Example:
 mailer_transport: gmail

 mailer_host: smtp.gmail.com

 mailer_user: your_gmail (THIS IS JUST FOR TEST)

 mailer_password: your_password

-Now you have to create database.
+Now you have to create the database.
 Open an terminal and put this in your intrawayApi folder project.

 php bin/console doctrine:database:create